cameraui/sdk/go/docs/api/manager.md

 	func (dm *DownloadManager) CreateDownload(options CreateDownloadOptions) (DownloadToken, error)

 CreateDownload registers a file for HTTP download and returns a token\-based URL.
-The download is valid until the TTL expires; control when the underlying file is removed from disk via options.Cleanup.

 <a name="DownloadManager.CreateStreamDownload"></a>
 ### func \(\*DownloadManager\) CreateStreamDownload

 	func (dm *DownloadManager) CreateStreamDownload(options *CreateStreamDownloadOptions) (DownloadToken, error)

 CreateStreamDownload registers a streaming file for progressive HTTP download.
-The file is tailed during writing; the marker file \(options.MarkerPath\) signals when writing is complete and the response can be closed.
-Useful for serving recordings while they are still being exported.
+The file is tailed during writing; the marker file signals completion.

 <a name="DownloadManager.DeleteDownload"></a>
 ### func \(\*DownloadManager\) DeleteDownload

 	func (dm *DownloadManager) DeleteDownload(token string) error

-DeleteDownload removes a download token from the registry and optionally deletes the underlying file \(depending on the cleanup mode used at creation time\).
-Subsequent requests using the token return 404.
+DeleteDownload removes a download token and optionally deletes the underlying file.

 <a name="DownloadToken"></a>

 ## type DownloadToken

 DownloadToken is returned after registering a download.

-Pass either URL \(in\-app\) or PublicURL \(cloud\) to whoever should fetch the file.
-The token expires at ExpiresAt regardless of cleanup mode.

 	type DownloadToken struct {
 	    // Token is the unique download token (also embedded in URL/PublicURL).